skypilot-org/skypilot/docs/source/getting-started/installation.rst

 Cloud account setup
 -------------------

-To run tasks in the clouds, configure access to at least one cloud:
+Configure access to at least one cloud:

 **AWS**